muratk5n/thirdwave/en/tweets/2012/week32.md

 that wants to build quality social software, software that doesn’t force users to re-create their friends list, or not use oAuth, etc., I have to endure huge platform risk"

+---

+"Platform Ecosystem Wars: Rome Is Burning

+It is either a good week to be having a CrunchUp focusing on the faltering Facebook ecosystem or it is a terrible week.
+Either way it is a compelling and interesting week, and whether it is good or bad depends on who you are and what your role is in the ecosystem.

+Following the departure of Ethan Beard (director of platform partnerships); Katie Mitic (platform marketing director) and Jonathan Matus (mobile platform marketing manager) this week; and the revelations from an embittered and chastened Dalton Caldwell, it seems to me that the tide is turning against Facebook as a reliable partner for developers to depend upon"

+---

+Post office nears historic default on $5B payment

+The U.S. Postal Service is bracing for a first-ever default on billions in payments due to the Treasury, adding to widening uncertainty about the mail agency's solvency as first-class letters plummet and Congress deadlocks on ways to stem the red ink.

+With cash running perilously low, two legally required payments for future postal retirees' health benefits - $5.5 billion due Wednesday, and another $5.6 billion due in September - will be left unpaid, the mail agency said Monday.
+Postal officials said they also are studying whether they may need to delay other obligations.
+In the coming months, a $1.5 billion payment is due to the Labor Department for workers compensation, which for now it expects to make, as well as millions in interest payments to the Treasury.

+---